Find Trade Colleges

 Production and Operating Worker Supervisor

-All About Production and Operating Worker Supervisors
+What is a Production and Operating Worker Supervisor?

 • Set up and adjust machines and equipment.